Worth the journey

-Fewer tourists venture to Pongour Waterfall given its distance from Da Lat and that means the falls is almost free of tourist kitsch.
+Fewer tourists venture to Pongour Waterfall given the distance from Da Lat and that means the falls is almost free of tourist kitsch.

 Entrance costs 10,000 VND and the parking pad has a few of the usual overpriced drinks and snack shops.
 Follow the trail and stairs down to the base of the wide and multi-layered falls.
 Pongour is comprised of a series of natural rocky ledges that you can climb to walk under and behind the cascades, a very cool way to, well, cool off.
 There’s a bridge over the stream so you can walk to the other side and see the falls from a different angle.